Rakeshpavan333/bug_se/README.md

 ### HMM Based Approach
 ![Alt Text](ext.png)

-- For using recurrent networks, in the last stage (inference and learning), instead of 2 HMMs we make use of RNN/LSTM/GRU.
+- For using recurrent networks, stages 2 and 3 are changed, instead of 2 HMMs we make use of RNN/LSTM/GRU.

 ### Final result
 ![Alt Text](bar.png)